PrestaShop/docs/src/content/1.7/contribute/contribute-pull-requests/contribute_using_docker.md

 prestashop-git | \n* Almost !
 Starting web server now\n
 ```

 At this point, your PrestaShop installation is ready and the website is available at http://localhost:8001.

+Default MySql credentials to connect using 3rd party programs like Sequel Pro and others:
+Username: prestashop
+Password: prestashop
+Port: 3306

 The default credentials for the back-office are `demo@prestashop.com` / `prestashop_demo`.